These paleo chicken meatballs only have 6 ingredients, are egg-free, super addictive and freeze great! They’re also whole30-friendly.

 I’ve never bought ground chicken in the US (I moved here after college) but it looks like you’ve got different fat percentages there.
 Go with the regular stuff.

 Or if you use lean, then be prepared for them to be not as juicy as they’re intended to be.
 And you might want to grease the pan so that they don’t stick terribly to the pan.

 You can use whatever spices and herbs you like.
-I’ve also made these paleo chicken meatballs with smoked paprika, hot paprika and other spices but prefer them with just garlic and onions powders.
+I’ve also made these paleo chicken meatballs with smoked paprika, hot paprika, and other spices but prefer them with just garlic and onion powders.

 For those of you who find garlic and onion powders to be disgusting, fresh garlic would be great!
 Don’t add too much minced onion, though.